nathancahill/split/README.md

 | onDragStart | Function | | Callback on drag start. |
 | onDragEnd | Function | | Callback on drag end. |

-Important Note: Split.js does not set CSS beyond the minimum needed to manage the width and height of the elements.
+__Important Note__: Split.js does not set CSS beyond the minimum needed to manage the width and height of the elements.
 This is by design.
 It makes Split.js flexible and useful in many different situations.
 If you create a horizontal split, you are responsible for (likely) floating the elements and the gutter, and setting their heights.
 See the [CSS](#css) section below.